nina1012/FIP-CatCare/README.md

 ## Getting Started 💻

+#### Important Notice ⚠️

+**Please Note**: Some actions and features in this project are **not functional in production** because they rely on specific data or configurations that have yet to be pushed to the production database.

 You have two options to get started with the **FIP CatCare App**:

 1. **Use the Test Account**: